Follow-up Appointment

 - Your counsellor may provide you with strategies or resources to support you.

 - Sometimes your counsellor may refer you to a community support to meet a specific need that you have.
-For example, some students benefit from case management, Dialectical Behaviour Therapy (DBT), support for eating disorders or early psychosis intervention.
+For example, some students benefit from case management, Dialectical Behaviour Therapy, support for eating disorders or early psychosis intervention.

 - You can always reconnect with Student Mental Health Services if the need for counselling arises again.